 jason gibler, ma

-Jason believes that entering into counseling is one of the most courageous actions that any person, couple or family can take.
+Jason believes that entering into counseling is one of the most courageous actions that any person can take.
 He views therapy as a sacred process that requires honesty, presence, and vulnerability.
 He provides a warm, caring and relational style of counseling where you are free to be who you truly are, wholly accepted and genuinely cared for.
 He draws on attachment theory as the foundation of his work.

 Jason feels that both our wounds and our healing come through relationships.
-He utilizes Emotionally-Focused Therapy, Interpersonal Neurobiology, Mindfulness, Trauma Informed and Narrative Therapy techniques in his work with couples, families, and men.
+He utilizes Emotionally-Focused Therapy, Non Violent Communication, Interpersonal Neurobiology, Mindfulness, Trauma Informed and Narrative Therapy techniques in his work with couples, families, and men.

 He has a special focus on serving couples, new dads, families and men as well as clients struggling with anxiety, including public speaking and performance anxiety.
 Jason also provides bilingual counseling in Spanish.
 When you meet with Jason, you can expect him to be fully present with you.
 He will encourage you to be real and to be true to who you are as you engage in the profoundly meaningful work of growth and change.